SaschaZeGerman/loginbuddy/README.md

 - Open a browser
   - go to **https://democlient.loginbuddy.net** and follow the prompts

-The demo simulates a client, a social login provider (called 'fake') and uses loginbuddy!
+The demo simulates a client, a social login provider (called 'fake') and uses Loginbuddy!

-The last page displays type of message loginbuddy would return to your client. (the window is very small.
+The last page displays the type of message Loginbuddy would return to your application. (the window is very small.
 Copy the content, paste it into [JSONLINT](https://jsonlint.com) and click 'Validate JSON').

-Since the demo uses self-signed certificates, confirm the SSL security screen in your browser.
+Since the demo uses self-signed certificates, confirm the SSL security screens in your browser.

 # Current state

-Please check the project page: [projects](https://github.com/SaschaZeGerman/loginbuddy/projects).
+To find out more details on how to configure and build Loginbuddy, please visit the [WIKI](https://github.com/SaschaZeGerman/loginbuddy/wiki) pages!

-To find out more details on how to build and configure Loginbuddy, please visit the [WIKI](https://github.com/SaschaZeGerman/loginbuddy/wiki) pages!
+Please check the project page to find out what is planned for the future and what has been done so far: [projects](https://github.com/SaschaZeGerman/loginbuddy/projects).

 # License